n0nuser/n0nuser.github.io/content/posts/linux_diskManagement/index.md

 ## Quote System

-Quotes are necessary as in a multi-user system limits allow to distribute space to each user.
+Quotas are necessary as in a multi-user system limits allow to distribute space to each user.
 This way, everyone has the same conditions.
 As administrators, we don't want a user to upload all his movies to the system and block system resources for other users.

 Quote Systems are only for filesystems, not directories, and can be applied to users or groups.

 They have two modes to limit the use of the disk:

-* **i-nodes**: Max number of files.
+* **inodes**: Max number of files.
 * **blocks**: Max size.

 There are two limits:

 * **Soft limit**: Informative limit.
 Where the user is told to be careful of how much data they have.
 Less than *Hard Limit*.
 * **Hard limit**: Real limit.
-At this point, user is not allowed to write any data on the filesystem.
+At this point, the user is not allowed to write any data on the filesystem.

 ### Grace period